niranjankala/niranjankala.github.io/_posts/2024-04-12-building-resilient-microservices-implementing-resiliency-patterns-with-polly-framework.md

         .WaitAndRetry(5, retryAttempt => TimeSpan.FromSeconds(5));
     ```

-3. **Execute the Operation with Retry**: Use the retry policy to execute the operation that you want to retry.
+3. **Execute the Operation with Retry**: Use the retry policy to execute the operation you want to retry.

     ```csharp
     retryPolicy.Execute(() =>